IroniMelissa/Clustering-Project/README.md

 # Clustering-Project
-## Implementation of K-Means algorithm using Pyhton.
+## Implementation of K-Means algorithm using Python.
 K-means algorithm capable of partitioning a dataset into clusters based on their similarity.
 Specify the number of clusters (which is a hyper parameter) that we want the data to be grouped  into.
 Hyper parameters are adjustable parameters choose to train a model that carries out the  training process itself.
 ### Steps of K-means clustering:
  - Step 1: Choose the number of clusters k